Ivanna Sakhno

-Ivanna Anatoliyivna Sakhno (Іванна Анатоліївна Сахно; born 14 November 1997) is a Ukrainian and American actress.
-She is known for her roles as Cadet Viktoriya in the science fiction monster film Pacific Rim Uprising (2018) and the hitwoman, "Nadejda", in the 2018 action comedy film The Spy Who Dumped Me.
+Ivanna Anatoliyivna Sakhno (Іванна Анатоліївна Сахно; born 14 November 1997) is a Ukrainian actress and activist.
+She is known for her roles as Cadet Viktoriya in the science fiction monster film Pacific Rim Uprising (2018), the hitwoman Nadedja in the 2018 action comedy film The Spy Who Dumped Me, and Shin Hati in 2023's Ahsoka television series.
 She had already achieved certain prominence in Ukraine after appearing in 2005 in the first ever Ukrainian-language sitcom, Lesia + Roma, and the 2013 biopic Ivan the Powerful.

-Life and career
+Early life

-Ivanna Sakhno was born in Kyiv, Ukraine, in a family of local filmmakers.
-Ivanna has a brother named Taras (Tar), an inventor of a scientific field "Conceptology" and a digital arts producer.
+Ivanna Sakhno was born in Kyiv, Ukraine, on 14 November 1997 to a family of local filmmakers.
+Her parents are Halyna Kuvivchak-Sakhno, a director, and Anatolii Sakhno, a cinematographer.

-Her dream of acting started when in 2004 she watched the film Amélie.
+Her dream of acting started in 2004 when she watched the film Amélie.
 At the age of 13, Ivanna Sakhno left Ukraine to study English in Vancouver.
-It was here she was discovered by Janet Hirshenson and Jane Jenkins at a casting workshop, later, in 2018 she came to the attention of Katelyn Feuling.
+It was there she was discovered by Janet Hirshenson and Jane Jenkins at a casting workshop.
 Sakhno moved to the United States in 2013, settling in Hollywood to pursue an acting career.
 While there she studied at Beverly Hills High School and later at the Lee Strasberg Theatre and Film Institute, working with Ivana Chubbuck.

+Career

 Sakhno's first television appearance was in the 2005 series Lesya + Roma (a Ukrainian adaptation of the successful Canadian sitcom Un gars, une fille) and her debut feature film role was as "Milka" in the 2013 biopic film, Ivan the Powerful.

 Her first major Hollywood role was in Thomas Dunn's 2016 thriller film The Body Tree.
 She followed this with roles in two big budget 2018 releases, Pacific Rim Uprising and The Spy Who Dumped Me.

+In 2019, Sakhno was a member of the jury of the International Competition Program of the 10th Odesa International Film Festival.
+In August 2020, she was a member of the jury of the 49th Molodist Film Festival.

+In 2020, she made her first appearance in an American television series when she performed opposite Zoë Kravitz in the Hulu series High Fidelity.
+In the same year she starred in the thriller film Let it Snow, directed by Ukrainian filmmaker Stanislav Kapralov.
+She also appeared in the 2022 French limited series The Reunion (La jeune fille et la nuit).

+In November 2021, she was cast in the Disney+ series Ahsoka, which is part of the Star Wars franchise.